 Taking over the Globe Cinema, Eau Claire, the National Music Centre at Studio Bell, the Jack Singer Concert Hall and the New Central Library, there's always plenty of entertainment for the discerning movie buff.
-With around 200 different movies to choose from it can seem daunting to try to pick just a few, but here's a handy glossary list of our major categories so you can get prepared before our Box Office opens.
+With around 200 different short films and features to choose from it can seem daunting to try to pick out just a few, but here's a handy glossary list of our major categories to get you started.

 From Hollywood headliners and Documentaries to Music On Screen and Gala events, there's something for all kinds of different film fans!

 Shining a light on marquee films, galas celebrate the year’s highest accomplishments with a screening and a party.

 The most anticipated, not-to-be-missed, most buzzed-about films of the festival circuit – from award winners and high-profile projects to celebrities and master directors.

 From sea to sea to sea – the series celebrates our country’s most inspiring, diverse and promising films.